The evolution problem associated with the fractional first eigenvalue: Evolution problem

+\begin{remark} {\rm { Notice that the two previous results imply that we have an upper bound for $u(x,t) - z(x)$ that goes to zero as $t\to \infty$ exponentially with an exponent as large as we want (by taking $\mu$ large).}

-Of course the bound obtained in Proposition \ref{particular} cannot be expected in general, we mean, for instance $u(x,t)=e^{-\mu_1 t} \varphi_1(x)$, where $(\mu_1,\varphi_1)$ were given in Theorem \ref{autof}, is a solution of \eqref{ev_eq} that it is not zero in finite time.
-That is, we could not expect, in general, that the solution of the evolution problem lies bellow the $s$-convex enveloped in $\overline{\Omega}$ in finite time.
-Indeed we have the following result.
+Of course even when $g$ is an affine function, the upper bound obtained in Proposition \ref{particular} cannot be expected as a lower bound in general.
+That is, we could not expect, in general, that the solution of the evolution problem { lies {above} the $s$-convex envelope plus a large exponential in $\overline{\Omega}$.
+Indeed, for instance $u(x,t)=e^{-\mu_1 t}\varphi_1(x)<0\equiv z(x)$, where $(\mu_1,\varphi_1)$ were given in Theorem \ref{autof}, is a solution of \eqref{ev_eq} that it is decreasing at a fixed exponential speed. } } \end{remark}